alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 * In the case where Chloe and Dharma are marginally trusted, Chloe's key will be marginally valid since Dharma's key is fully valid.
 Francis's key, however, will also be considered marginally valid since only a fully valid key can be used to validate other keys, and Dharma's key is the only fully valid key that has been used to sign Francis's key.
 When marginal trust in Blake is added, Chloe's key becomes fully valid and can then be used to fully validate Francis's key and marginally validate Elena's key.
 * Lastly, when Blake, Chloe, and Elena are fully trusted, this is still insufficient to validate Geoff's key since the maximum certification path is three, but the path length from Geoff back to Alice is four.

 The web of trust model is a flexible approach to the problem of safe public key exchange.
-It permits you to tune GPG to reflect how you use it.
+It permits you to tune GnuPG to reflect how you use it.
 At one extreme you may insist on multiple, short paths from your key to another key K in order to trust it.
 On the other hand, you may be satisfied with longer paths and perhaps as little as one path from your key to the other key K. Requiring multiple, short paths is a strong guarantee that K belongs to whom your think it does.
 The price, of course, is that it is more difficult to validate keys since you must personally sign more keys than if you accepted fewer and longer paths.